Resume Action Words & Power Verbs: Tips & Examples

 This article will cover what resume action words are, whether you should use them, and how to do so effectively.
-It’ll also provide several examples of action words to swap for boring, overused words and phrases.
+It’ll also provide several examples to swap for boring, overused words and phrases.

 What Are Resume Action Words?

-Resume action words are called by many different names, including power words, action verbs, power verbs, and so forth.
-Most resume action words are verbs, but some adjectives and other parts of speech can also be classified as action and/or power words.
-The goal of resume action words is to create a vivid, dynamic picture of your professional experience, expertise, and achievements.
+Resume action verbs can add impact to your resume, showcasing your accomplishments and skills in a dynamic way.
+While most resume action words are verbs, some adjectives and other parts of speech can also be classified as resume power words.
+The goal of incorporating action verbs in your resume is to create a vivid picture of your professional experience, expertise, and achievements.
 Action verbs convey your relevant skills and achievements in a concise yet effective way.

 Should You Include Action Words in Your Resume?

-Writing your resume with action words in mind will help you create a document that is lively and interesting.
-In essentially all cases, using resume action words is advisable to create a strong and compelling resume.
+Writing your resume with action verbs in mind will help you create a document that is lively and interesting.
+In most cases, using action verbs is advisable to create a strong and compelling resume.

-How to Add Action Words and Power Verbs to Your Resume
+How to Add Action Verbs and Power Words to Your Resume

-There are three main things to keep in mind when adding action words to your resume:
+There are three main things to keep in mind when adding action verbs to your resume: